 All this to say, I idolized RFK Jr. I found him so inspiring for years.
 I agreed with a lot of his work, even some of the more fringe beliefs around healthcare.
 When he ran for office, I was excited.
 And then he sold out.
 I feel sick knowing how many of his fans voted for Trump, who did not like Trump, purely because RFK led the MAHA movement.
 The MAHA movement smelled like shit to me from the get-go.

-I honestly find it infuriating how gullible and dumb people are.
+I find it infuriating how gullible and dumb most people are.
+Screen rot is real.
 I suppose I too have been gullible and dumb, but getting wiser by the day.
-In any case, once I saw that he could be bought and, best-case scenario, fooled by whatever promises Trump made, more likely he was extorted, I stopped trusting RFK.
+In any case, once I saw that he could be bought and, best-case scenario, fooled by whatever promises Trump made (more likely he was extorted), I stopped trusting RFK.
 I think he really f*cked up.

 Hope this either made you feel less alone in a experience you’ve had, or opened your mind to seeing something differently.